Microsoft claims the Xbox One X, complete with its Scorpio Engine, is 40 per cent more powerful than any other games console currently on the market.

 It also uses a liquid-cooled system instead of a conventional fan set-up, which means noise isn't excessive when pushed hard.
 Microsoft claims there’s been a 50 per cent increase in hard drive speed compared to the ‘S’, which translates into speedy loading times, which comes in handy when loading asset-rich games.

-Like the One S, 4K Ultra Blu-ray playback is included, as is support for HDR10.
-There's no word on whether the One X will be compatible with Dolby Vision further down the line.
+Like the One S, 4K Ultra Blu-ray playback is included, as is support for HDR10 and Dolby Vision.

 Around the back of the Xbox One X you’ll see a couple of familiar faces in the shape of an HDMI 2.0b output sitting alongside an HDMI 1.4b input.